Risk Transfer Options for the Climate Vulnerable

 Published: 26 February 2019

-Disaster risk insurance can help countries in Asia and the Pacific to minimize losses from natural catastrophes.
+Disaster risk insurance can help countries in Asia and the Pacific to minimize losses from natural hazards.

 The Asian Development Bank’s (ADB) Arup Chatterjee, principal financial sector specialist, explains how disaster risk financing can help countries reduce their vulnerability and minimize their losses.
 In particular, he talks about the risk transfer options that ADB is looking at to help its member countries.

-What are the available financing mechanisms that can help protect countries from natural disasters?
+What are the available financing mechanisms that can help protect countries from natural hazards?

 There are a range of options to transfer risk and create more fiscal space for governments, and provide better protection at the household level and small business level.